DIY Panel Door

 Reinstalling the Door

-In the case of any door which has had veneer applied or to which the panel effect was created by adding wood strips, the door is going to be thicker than it originally was.
-In order to hang the door in the same frame, the door stop will need to be removed and reinstalled.
+Any door that has had veneer applied or to which the panel effect was created by adding wood strips will be thicker than it originally was.
+The door stop will need to be removed and reinstalled in order to hang the door in the same frame.